-- has defaulted on a payment plan; or
+has defaulted on a payment plan; or

-- has financial aid cancelled, in any manner.
+- has financial aid canceled, in any manner.

 Statement of Account

 Student account statements are available online through Web Advisor.
 The following payment options are available:

 1. Mail a check payable to Washington College, 300 Washington Avenue, Chestertown, MD 21620.
 Your student Account number MUST be on your check.